delphic-digital/Skeletor.docs/content/contribute/writing-a-plugin.md

 * `cd` into the working directory of `Skeletor.framework` and add your new repo as a submodule: `git submodule https://github.com/delphic-digital/Skeletor.breadcrumb.git Skeletor.plugins/Skeletor.breadcrumb`

 Your new repo should be cloned into the `Skeletor.plugins` directory ready for development.
-Now run `dev` (a windows batch file) in the `Skeletor.framework` working directory to launch browsersync.
-You should get a directory listing where you can browse and click on the index.html file of your pligin for testing.
+Now run `gulp` in the `Skeletor.framework` working directory to launch browsersync.
+You should get a directory listing where you can browse and click on the index.html file of your plugin for testing.

 You can check in your changes to that sub module like a normal git commit, but you will also have to commit the sub module update to the parent `skeletor.framework` repo.